-Breathe normally throughout and enjoy yourself.
+Breathe normally throughout and try not to hold your breath.

-Aim to do these exercises three times per week.
+Aim to do these exercises three times per week -or twice a week in addition to a strength and balance group or class.

 If you are using this booklet without attending a supervised exercise session, consult your GP to check it is suitable for you.